R-Rothrock/R-Rothrock/README.md

 - I'm Roan Rothrock (@R-Rothrock)
-- I program Python and JavaScript
+- I program Python C, and C#
 - Starting as a bug bounty hunter
 <!---
 R-Rothrock/R-Rothrock is a special repository because its `README.md` (this file) appears on your GitHub profile.